-In order to be considered for mitigation funds, communities must have a state-approved hazard mitigation plan or a FEMA-approved multi-hazards mitigation plan.
+In order to be considered for mitigation funds, communities must have a FEMA-approved multi-hazards mitigation plan.
 The Indiana Department of Homeland Security has provided grants to the 42 counties impacted by the floods to complete these plans.
 To expedite the overall process, FEMA has given approval for communities to apply for mitigation funds while they assemble their multi-hazards plans.
+Interested communities must submit a joint grant application to IDHS.